mmaether/github-practice/README.md

 # github-practice
-A test repository to play around with git without consequence.
+A test repository to play around with git without substantial consequence.